The World Is Yours 2

 The World Is Yours 2 is the second studio album by American rapper Rich the Kid.
 It was released through Interscope Records and Rich Forever Music on March 22, 2019, and follows its predecessor, The World Is Yours (2018).
-The album features guest appearances from Big Sean, YoungBoy Never Broke Again, Lil Pump, Takeoff, Offset, Tory Lanez, Young Thug, Gunna, Miguel, A Boogie wit da Hoodie, Jay Critch, Nav, and Ty Dolla Sign.
+The album features guest appearances from Big Sean, YoungBoy Never Broke Again, Lil Pump, Takeoff, Offset, Tory Lanez, Young Thug, Gunna, Miguel, A Boogie wit da Hoodie, Jay Critch, Nav, Chris GTM and Ty Dolla Sign.

 Background

 On September 25, 2018, Rich the Kid announced that he had completed his next album, tweeting that he had just "finished the album of the century".

 Rich the Kid announced the album's release date on Twitter in November 2018.
 He later shared a preview of an unnamed track in an Instagram timeline post.

 The tracklist was announced by frequent collaborator Migos via their Instagram story on January 3, 2019.

 The artwork was unveiled via Twitter on January 10, 2019, and originally scheduled to release on January 18, 2019, but was delayed.
 The new release date was announced on February 28, 2019.